bsathyamur/Apache-Spark-Programs/readMe.md

 <b> Spark programs using python </b>

- Deeplearning model to predict the images of cats and dogs using CNN
+ 1.Degree of separation - Identify the degree of separation between two comic superheroes using the classical traversal Breadth first   search algorithm

 <b>INSTALLATION</b>: